Frequently Asked Questions — MeoNode UI

 Without these patterns, changes to sub-components may require full page refreshes instead of hot updates.

-Text-first nodes (H1, Button, Text, Span): First argument is text content, second is props
+Children-first (H1, Button, Text, Span, …): first argument is the content, second is props.

 H1('Welcome!', { fontSize: '2rem', color: '#333' }) Button('Click Me', { backgroundColor: 'blue', onClick: handleClick })